 Frequently Asked Questions

-Yes, the majority of our gap year workers live with English host families from the church where they are based.
-A small number of workers live together in houses or flats provided by their host church.
+Yes, the majority of our volunteers live with English host families from the church where they are based.
+A small number of volunteers live together in houses or flats provided by their host church.

 How will I get around while I am there?

 The public transportation system is excellent, and you can typically get a bus or train to anywhere you need to be.
-Occasionally our team members who drive will be able to help with rides, but we do expect our gap year workers to learn to get themselves around.
-You will probably walk more during your gap year than you ever have before!
+Occasionally our team members who drive will be able to help with rides, but we do expect volunteers to learn to get themselves around.
+You will probably walk more during year than you ever have before!

 Will there be breaks when I can go home or travel to other parts of the UK/Europe?

 Yes, you will get two weeks off during the Christmas holidays, one week at Easter and another flexi-week to use when you’d like, plus national holidays to take throughout the year.
 You will need to arrange your times off with your church placement before you decide to travel anywhere.
 We are also open to being flexible and allowing additional time for big events like weddings but these extra requests must first be discussed with us ahead of time.

 How much does the year cost, and what is included?

 If coming from the UK, the cost of the Serve Team is £3000.
 This includes your training, host home accommodation, conferences and team socials.
 If you live locally and do not need host home accommodation, the cost per year is £1200.